Looking for freelance ideas to take the struggle away from making money?

 3. Create an Amazing Portfolio

 While a blog is a great way to build your brand, it’s not the only way to showcase your work.
-Be sure to have a personal website that links to your blog–along with a solid portfolio.
+Be sure to have a website that links to your blog–along with a solid portfolio.

 A great portfolio can do the following for you as a freelancer: